SEO For Affiliates:

 In most cases, like with our own SEO PowerSuite affiliate program, you simply get a unique affiliate link to place it on your website.
 And when someone clicks your link and purchases SEO PowerSuite after that, you get your 33% affiliate commission.

-Sometimes you do that by simply recommending the product to your current audience (blog readers, social media followers or current customers).
-And sometimes you launch special activities to attract new audiences (like build a dedicated website and bring SEO and PPC traffic to it, organize online and offline training courses, etc.).
-But the idea always remains the same: you refer new clients to a partner's website and get paid for that.
+Sometimes you do digital marketing by simply recommending the product to your current audience (blog readers, social media followers or current customers).
+And sometimes you launch special activities to increase visibility and attract new audiences (like build a dedicated website and bring SEO and PPC traffic to it, organize online and offline training courses, launching promotional sales, etc.).
+But the idea always remains the same: affiliate marketers refer new clients to a partner's website and get paid for that.

 Is affiliate marketing safe for SEO?